 Today I got a pretty brief article; hopefully, I’ll show you how to Improve Your AIM With These Controller Settings in Halo Infinite to help with your aim within the game.
 I am very confident with my settings; I’ve spent a lot of time tweaking them to adjust and make them feel as good as I possibly can.

 If you are new to our blog or haven’t already subscribed to our push notification, go ahead and push the bell icon on the bottom left side of this post to subscribe; because I have a lot of really excellent Halo Infinite content coming out over the next couple of months, potentially years to be honest with you.

-So I’m going to go through all of my settings; some of these don’t necessarily have anything to do with my airman, but I think at all, it does play a massive part in my overall gameplay style.
+So I’m going to go through all of my settings; some of these don’t necessarily have anything to do with my airman, but I think, it does play a massive part in my overall gameplay style.

 - ButtonLayout – Bumper Jumper

 - Thumbstick Layout – Default

 So my button layout is Bumper Jumper, which means that I jump with my bumpers; I played Recon for over a decade; I changed because I can now jump while also aiming at the same time.
 I never have to take my thumb off the thumbstick to jump because I used to have to do that with Recon, so if you’re not using the bumper jumper, I highly suggest you try it, it might take a little bit to get used to, but I promise you I would argue the bumper jumper is the best button layout in Halo Infinite.